 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your child has an animal bite, a deep puncture wound, or a very bad burn or cut.

-- If your child has belly pain, nausea, throwing up, fever, chills, sores on the genitals, or bad-smelling discharge.
-Talk with the doctor.
+- If your child has signs of pelvic inflammatory disease (PID) like belly pain, nausea, throwing up, fever, chills, sores on the genitals, or bad-smelling discharge.